bndtools/bnd/maven-plugins/bnd-baseline-maven-plugin/README.md

 #### Include Distribution Management

-By default the `bnd-baseline-maven-plugin` will include repositories listed in the Distribution Management section of the POM when searching for the baseline.
-This is usually the right choice as the distribution repository does not normally change between releases.
+By default the `bnd-baseline-maven-plugin` will not include repositories listed in the [Distribution Management section of the POM](https://maven.apache.org/pom.html#Distribution_Management) when searching for the baseline because this is very often only suitable for uploading (but not necessarily for downloading).
-This behaviour can be disabled as follows:
+If however your distribution management URL can also be used to download old versions of your bundles you can explicitly use that as (additional) source for old versions via:

     <configuration>
-        <includeDistributionManagement>false</includeDistributionManagement>
+        <includeDistributionManagement>true</includeDistributionManagement>
     </configuration>

 #### Continue on Error